Worried about wage theft? Avoid these common mistakes

 2. Leaving award interpretation up to the payroll team

 Award compliance often falls to payroll teams who often simply do not have the time or expertise to understand every nuance of every award in detail.
 Today’s payroll professionals deal with a multitude of complex issues including enterprise agreements, leave entitlements, loadings, terminations, superannuation and payroll tax, often across multiple jurisdictions.
 Many wage theft cases have been put down to a lack of expertise, or sometimes just simple human error.
-Choosing an automated software system with built-in compliance features can reduce this risk significantly.
+Choosing an automated software system with the ability to build in compliance features can reduce this risk significantly.

 3. Expecting store managers to be compliance experts